Documentation for troubleshooting and debugging known issues in Shuffle.

 ) working?.env

-file?In certain cases, you may experience a TLS timeout error, or a similar network request issue.
+file?In certain cases, especially when you're running in swarm mode (Make sure ports: 2377, 7946 and 4789 between your machines internally), you may experience timeouts, EOFs.
+Or maybe, in different cases a TLS timeout error, or a similar network request issue.
 This is most likely due to the network configuration of your Shuffle instances not matching the server it's running on.

 The main configuration is "MTUs", AKA Maximum Transmission Unit.
-This has to match exactly - with the Docker default being 1500.
+This has to match exactly - with the both the docker network driver bridge and shuffle_swarm_executions.

 ip addr | grep mtu

 To set the MTU in Docker, do it in the docker-compose, in the networking section.
-Say the MTU you found was 1450, then use 1450, as can be seen below.
-When done, restart the docker-compose.
+Say the MTU you found was 1460, then use 1460, as can be seen below.

 networks: